damianengineer/windsurf-ais/README.md

 <details>
 <summary><b>Map Source and Attribution</b> (click to expand)</summary>

-This project uses [Leaflet.js](https://leafletjs.com/) for interactive map rendering and [OpenStreetMap](https://www.openstreetmap.org/about) as the map data provider.
+This project uses [Leaflet.js](https://leafletjs.com/) for interactive map rendering and [OpenStreetMap](https://www.openstreetmap.org/copyright) as the map data provider.

 **Map data © [OpenStreetMap contributors](https://www.openstreetmap.org/copyright).**
 </details>

+## Known Issues & Future Work

+- Dynamic testing to proxy Windsurf messages, allowing for review of the data and formats being sent to Windsurf and Codium Cloud.
+- Investigate and identify the reasons why certain available data and message types—such as vessel destination, type, and dimensions—are not being received, processed, or visualized, despite their potential value.

 ## Learning with Windsurf IDE